p-ouellette/qbe-sml/README.md

 # qbe-sml

-QBE IL library for Standard ML.
+This is a QBE IL library for Standard ML.
-It can generate and parse QBE IL, the intermediate language of the [QBE compiler backend][qbe].
+It can parse and print QBE IL, the intermediate language of the [QBE compiler backend][qbe].

-See the `examples` directory for a usage example.
+See the [examples](examples/) directory for a usage example.

 To build and run the example with MLton: